Hello from Mr Binks

 Always strive to add value to every discussion.
 If you are not sure your post adds to the conversation, think over what you want to say and try again later.Rule #3: Keep it pertinent.
 Keep it tidy.

 - No self-promotion of any kind.
-A discussion or comment that contains only a link to your blog, a product, or your article on another site will almost always be removed.
+All comments containing links will be held for moderation, but if your comment that contains only a link or is posted with intention to promote your blog, a product, or your article on another site, it will be removed and you will be banned.
 If you’d like us to promote your work / your book / your website, please contact us.

 - Saying it once is enough.
 Don’t cross-post the same thing multiple times.
 Our anti-spam system will simply block you.
 Forever.
 Caput.